-Co-occurring alcoholism and depression is one of the most common “dual diagnosis.”
-According to a report by NIAAA “Alcohol-dependent respondents were 3.9 times more likely to have had major depressive disorder (27.9 percent) during the previous year than those who were not alcohol dependent.”
+Co-occurring alcoholism and depression are one of the most common “dual diagnosis.”
+According to a report by NIAAA, “Alcohol-dependent respondents were 3.9 times more likely to have had major depressive disorder (27.9 percent) during the previous year than those who were not alcohol dependent.”
 Alternatively, almost a third of people with Major Depression Disorder also have a drinking problem.
 Often the depression comes first and is followed by progressively worsening alcohol use.
-People who have had teenage depression are twice as likely to develop alcohol problems and women are more likely to drink problematically when they have a history of depression.
+People who have had teenage depression are twice as likely to develop alcohol problems, and women are more likely to drink problematically when they have a history of depression.

 It’s not just alcoholism.
 Depression can go hand in hand with other addictions and other health conditions.
 Opioid dependence is commonly seen with co-occurring depression.
-According to the CDC “Depression is associated with higher rates of chronic disease, increased health care utilization, and impaired functioning.”
-Middle-aged adults between the ages of 45 and 64, females, African Americans and Hispanics, people who are unable to work or who are chronically unemployed and people who lack private medical insurance or public health benefits all are more prone to depression.
+According to the CDC, “Depression is associated with higher rates of chronic disease, increased health care utilization, and impaired functioning.”
+Middle-aged adults between the ages of 45 and 64, females, African Americans and Hispanics, people who are unable to work or who are chronically unemployed, and people who lack private medical insurance or public health benefits are more prone to depression.

 Co-occurring alcoholism and depression are treatable but require a dual-diagnosis program with proper psychiatric care and knowledgeable staff.
-The program should include educational and therapeutic components to educate about both depression and alcoholism and treat both conditions.
-Cognitive Behavioral Therapy (CBT) is an effective therapy for both conditions and medication management is an important component.
+The program should include educational and therapeutic components to educate about depression and alcoholism and treat both conditions.
+Cognitive Behavioral Therapy (CBT) is an effective therapy for both conditions, and medication management is an important component.
 Activities such as yoga and art therapy can also be helpful.
 Support groups such as AA are important for early recovery, as well as on-going maintenance.
-A long-term approach to treatment and an understanding that daily care and attention to both conditions is necessary will help to ensure continuous recovery.
+A long-term approach to treatment and an understanding that daily care and attention to both conditions are necessary will ensure continuous recovery.
 Getting the right start with a treatment program that prepares you appropriately will ensure a smoother road to recovery.